Stricken Boris Johnson in intensive care

 - The Byzantine Empire ruled parts of the east Mediterranean until 1453.
 Its system of government was so vast that we still use the word “byzantine” to describe large and complex organisations.

 - The Byzantines’s favourite body part to remove was the nose, a practice called rhinotomy.
-Since god was perfect, the emperor also had to be perfect and this was the unhappy fate of Justinian II in 695.

 - Body politic